OpenCBM/OpenCBM/opencbm/cbmforng/Readme.txt

   GAP probing and further improvements: (C) 2005      Spiro Trikaliotis All rewritten parts:                  (C) 2005,2006 Wolfgang Moser

-The current development version of the next generation CBM formatter states to:  0.1.0.34-mo20060201
 License change: Take note that I changed the licensing of all the 6502 code parts to the GNU Lesser General Public License to get a chance to remove the special agreement again and have a clean